EduardoVernier/dynamic-treemap-resources-eurovis/content/docs/treemaps/algorithms.md

 ---
 # Algorithms

-The implementations of the algorithms can be found at the follwoing repository: https://github.com/tue-aga/TreemapComparison .
+The implementations of the algorithms can be found at the following repository: https://github.com/tue-aga/TreemapComparison .

 This repository contains the source code and data used for the paper: "Quantitative Comparison of Time-Dependent Treemaps".
 It heavily borrows from the source code from the paper "Stable Treemaps via Local Moves".